Services

 Consultation Structure (included in one total fee)

-Part 1: Inital Assessment + Treatment Plan (20 minutes, telehealth)
+Part 1: Inital Assessment + Treatment Plan (20 minutes)

 • Focused history (onset, pregnancy/OCP/HRT exposure, sun/heat exposure, skin type, prior treatments, irritant triggers, photosensitive meds).